UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 3913   357823.0         3       1.50         1240      9196     1.0           0     0          3      8        1240              0      1968             0    98072  47.7562 -122.094           1690       10800
 ```

-Notes: We wrangle our data just as we did before.
+Notes:

+In this particular case, our data contains attributes associated with
+properties

-These data consist of the characteristics of houses in King County, USA.
+For example, our attributes consist of the number of bedrooms, the
+number of bathrooms, etc.

+Our special column which we call our “target column” is the price for
+the corresponding property.

+Note that this price column here contains continuous values and not
+discrete values as we saw in our previous examples.

 ---